-- Waiting longer on the phone.
+- Waiting times.
 Customer service reps may be taking more phone calls to help customers who can’t make payments.
 So expect longer waits if you’re making updates to your policy by phone.

 Is my home office covered by homeowners insurance?

-Also, your standard policy may exclude home-based businesses, a concern if you’re the business owner.
+However, other policies exclude coverage for home-based businesses.
 Whether you’re a business owner or employee, you may need an add-on for home-based businesses or a business owner’s policy if you don’t have coverage elsewhere.
-You can talk through your new work situation with your insurance company.
+Talk through your new work situation with your insurance company.

 What happens if I can’t pay my insurance premiums?